 Definition

 This may be the most expansive of all the categories.
-Culture covers a group's collective practices.
-This includes language, religion, customs, and values.
+Culture includes all of the collective practices of a group.

 Cultural interaction occurs when diverse groups of people meet.
 Cultures often exchange ideas, beliefs, technology, and physical items.
 These exchanges add up over time.
-Each culture changes due to the influence of the other groups.
-One example of this is the development of Swahili.
-Arab and Bantu traders met on the East Coast of Africa.
-Overtime, they began using words from each other's language to communicate.
-This created the Swahili language.
+As a result, each culture changes due to the influence of the other groups.

 Cultural Developments

-I help ambitious students improve their skills and master the AP World History exam.
+I help ambitious students improve their skills and master AP World History content.
 Learn more here!

 All blog posts are licensed using a CC-BY-SA 4.0 license.
 You are free to copy or share this information in any form.
 You may also adapt and build upon this material for commercial and noncommercial.
 If you chose to share, adapt, or use this information, you must give credit to Spring Learning Services, LLC and indicate if changes were made.
 All material must be shared using the same terms